 Seeds and Society

-This article is written by Lucas Hsu in participation of Pages Community Writing Workshop for the Seeds Issue, based on an interview by Vivian Lee on 5 May 2021, with Sheena Niamjan from Pun Pun Organic Farm, Chiang Mai, Thailand.
+Written by Lucas Hsu in participation of Pages Community Writing Workshop for the Seeds Issue, based on an interview by Vivian Lee on 5 May 2021, with Sheena Niamjan from Pun Pun Organic Farm, Chiang Mai, Thailand.
 Photos provided by Sheena, illustrations by Madhu Giri.

 But as much as this sounds like tedious work, the volunteers and community members at Pun Pun are no strangers to it.
 Based out of a village in Chiang Mai in Northern Thailand, the center for self-reliance prides itself for being able to produce enough seeds for themselves and others - so much so that people around the world can write in to request for surplus seeds to be sent to them.